 how to talk to your kid about anxiety that don't involve name-calling.
 Granted my junior high principle wasn't my mom, but she was an authority figure that I looked up to.
 And this incident really impacted me, and not in a good way.

 anxiety disorders affect one in eight children.
 Research shows that if untreated, anxiety disorders are at higher risk to perform poorly in school, might miss opportunities to socialize, and might engage in substance abuse later in life.

 your kid can overcome anxiety.
 Another article by the ADAA noted that in order to prevent anxiety from crippling your kid, inform yourself about the different types of childhood anxieties out there.
 Not all anxiety is the same: From Generalized Anxiety Disorder (GAD) to Social Anxiety Disorder to phobias and panic, children's anxiety manifests in various ways.
 But before you jump the gun and diagnose your kid, first have an open dialogue.
 The following are suggested ways to talk to your kid about anxiety.
+1 Be Empathic

 power of empathy in talking to your kid about anxiety.
 Begin the discussion by talking about things that make you anxious, and then invite your child to share his or her worries.
 Remember, you're the center of your kid's world, and though you might be a super mom, you're not actually a super hero, and it's important your kid sees you as human.
+2 Be Reassuring

 Parents that, "no matter how much you answer an anxious child's questions or tell her things are fine, she can't absorb your reassurances."
 But don't give up.
 The same article noted that anxiety is one of the most treatable psychological disorders in kids, so be perseverant in reassuring your child that he or she is safe, and capable of overcoming anxiety.
 3 Be Able To Acknowledge Your Kids' Worries As Real

 determine distorted thinking from realistic worry, or so noted The Huffington Post.
 Help your kids break down thoughts.
 Once your kid is able to identify distorted thinking and challenge it, what's "real," isn't contingent on someone else anymore.
 And that's an awesome feeling (notes this former Nervous Nelly).
 4 Offer Prompts, Because Some Kids Might Not Open Up Right Away

 Anxiety BC suggested opening the discussion with a prompt, especially if your kid is on the younger side.
 For example, try saying something like, "I know some kids are scared of ___.
 Do you have that fear too?"
 It's vital to be specific about feelings of anxiety.

 anxiety is a temporary feeling, and it passes.
 This might be a hard concept for your kid to grasp, as I'm still struggling with this one, but, with every challenge comes a reward, or at the very least, a lesson, right?
 8 Talk About Coping Skills, Like Breathing Techniques

 Parents noted that yoga practices to integrate body and breath can relieve anxiety in kids.
 By focusing on the postures as well as the breathing, yoga is an awesome coping strategy for a kid who has anxiety.
 It keeps a young person in the moment, and concentrated in the practice.
 The same article in Parents claimed yoga can boost a child's self-esteem.
 9 Offer Solutions To Help Your Kid Visualize A World Without Anxiety

 Anxiety BC suggested you help your child visualize a world without anxiety.
 However, rather than being abstract about this so-called world, try asking the following questions as part of an exercise: